-The English system requires students to choose subjects at the end of year 9, around age 14, in order to sit iGCSE exams at age 16, which are the international version of the English GCSE exams.
-Students in the UK may sit exams in up to 12 subjects, with 5 being the minimum requirement.
-Most international curriculum students sit around 8 exams.
-This corresponds well to the equivalent number of exams that their peers in other international schools study for the Middle Years Programme (MYP).
+The English system requires students to choose subjects at the end of year 9, around age 14, to sit IGCSE exams at age 16, the international version of the English GCSE exams.
+However, students in the UK may sit exams in up to 12 subjects, with 5 being the minimum requirement.
+As a result, most international curriculum students sit around eight exams.
+This corresponds well to the equivalent number of exams their peers in other international schools study for the Middle Years Programme (MYP).

-External examiners assess the iGCSE centrally.This means that, unlike the MYP exam results, iGCSE results rank students against their peers.
-This may be useful if the student has ambitions to go to University abroad.
-The iGCSE system is recognised worldwide.
-It also counts towards credits for most universities.
+External examiners assess the IGCSE centrally.
+Therefore, unlike the MYP exam results, IGCSE results rank students against their peers.
+This may be useful if the student has ambitions to go to university abroad.
+In addition, the IGCSE system has worldwide recognition, and it also counts towards credits for most universities.

 Of course, each student has different ambitions and interests.
 This may mean that they desire greater or lesser levels of specialisation or freedom in their subject choices.
-However, there are general principles that should guide everyone through these important decisions.
+However, there are general principles that should guide everyone through these crucial decisions.

 Sabine Hutcheson, Academic Director, TutorsPlus

 Want to write for us?
 You can submit an article for consideration here: www.internationalschoolparent.submittable.com.